jerry1100/jerry1100.github.io/essays/coding-standards.md

 }
 ```

 I think the second one with spaces is better.
-I hope you see the importance in questions like the above two.
+I know that some of you will feel that questions like these are a waste of time and that I should be focused more on the quality of my code rather than how it looks, but I'd argue that good-looking code *is* a necessary condition of quality code.
+Try writing code "your way" and request for it to be added to a project like the Linux kernel, Linus would not be happy with you.
+That's not to say that you're a bad programmer, but in large software projects, there is a *huge* emphasis on coding standards.
+That being said, you have to make sure your code is compliant with *the standards*, even if it means not following *your standards*.